 Talwar Gallery is pleased to announce (desi)re, an exhibition expressing the raison d’être of our gallery by bringing together a group of artists that have been introduced by us over the past few years.
 Desire simmers with passion, is ruled by obsession, and driven by purpose.
 As George Bernard Shaw once remarked, “You imagine what you desire, you will what you imagine and at last you create what you will.”

-desi, a Hindi word implying “of one’s own country” and used frequently for “of Indian origin” employed here not just as a subset of desire but also as a curatorial component.
-The Artists shared origin or “roots” are reflected merely as a single strand in a complex woven fabric that is each artist individually without any overt superficial cultural identification.
+Desi, a Hindu work implying “of one’s own country” and used frequently for “of Indian origin” employed here not just as a subset of desire but also as a curatorial component.
+The artists’ shared origin or “roots” are reflected merely as a single strand in a complex woven fabric that is each artist, each individually without any overt superficial cultural identification.

 The artists featured in this exhibition are A.Balasubramaniam, Zarina Bhimji, Allan deSouza, Subba Ghosh, Sheila Makhijani, Ranjani Shettar, Anjum Singh and Alia Syed.